 Join us as we head to Yankee Stadium in the Bronx to see the New York Yankees vs the Boston Red Sox as they compete in hopes of one of them becoming WORLD CHAMPIONS!
 We will be going 2 hours early so we can visit Monument Park (see details below).

-Boston Red Sox vs. NY Yankees – Main Level – Section 134 – August 4th, 2019 – Privately Chartered Trip for our Seasonal Campers of Warrensburg Travel Park & Riverfront Campground and Medcalf Acres Riverfront Campground only!
+Boston Red Sox vs. NY Yankees – Main Level – Sat.
+July 25th, 2020, (1:05pm Game) – Privately Chartered Trip for our Seasonal Campers of Warrensburg Travel Park & Riverfront Campground and Medcalf Acres Riverfront Campground only!

 You may bring other food and non alcoholic beverages on the Motor coach, not into the baseball game (Yankees Stadium).
 Water in an unopened sealed store bought container ok in the Stadium.
 NO ALCOHOL!

 Pick up at Warrensburg Travel Park & Riverfront Campground and a pick up in Clifton Park (more details to come).
 Be on time as we will not be waiting for anyone and you will not get a refund if you miss the Bus!
 Be 15 minutes early is the best way!

 Once you book there are no refunds of any kind, for any reason, whatsoever.

 This fun trip will be limited to the first fifty people that pay and sign up.
 Since seating is limited please do not wait.
 First come, First serve!
 If we have a terrific response, I will charter another bus for us.
 Last day to sign up will be June 30th, 2020.
 All ages ok!
 Children 20 and younger must be accompanied by an adult 25 and older.

 Please Note: The bus parks 2-3 blocks from the stadium in a specific lot for motor coaches.
 The bus will NOT be able to drop off right at the gates, so be sure to wear comfortable shoes!